swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 * **v3**: Changed the `Trait` requirement from a property to a method which accepts the test and/or test case, and modify its default implementations such that custom behavior is either performed per-suite or per-test case by default.
+* **v4**: Renamed the APIs to use "scope" as the base verb instead of "execute".

 ## Introduction

-This introduces API which enables a custom `Trait`-conforming type to customize the execution of test functions and suites, including running code before or after them.
+This introduces API which enables a `Trait`-conforming type to provide a custom execution scope for test functions and suites, including running code before or after them.

 ## Motivation